RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/Every Car Has Nitro.md

-## Every Car Has Nitrous
+## Every Car Has Nitro

-Every car will have nitrous, AIs and cops are affected
+Every car will have nitro, AIs and cops are affected

 <details>
 <summary>Reveal Code</summary>